 To operate a 3-way stopcock when it is attached to a patient, remember:

 -the port attached to the extension set will be pointing toward the patient, and

 -the port on the right side of the 3-way stopcock will be used for evacuating fluid from the syringe and pushing it into your collecting bowl or sample tubes.

-Remember: he direction the valve is pointing always means “OFF.”
+Remember: the direction that the valve is pointing towards always means “OFF.”

 If the valve is pointing TOWARD THE PATIENT, it will be “OFF” to the patient, and fluid (or air- if you are dealing with a pneumothorax) will be able to flow between the syringe and the side port.

 If the valve is POINTING TOWARD THE RIGHT, it will be “OFF” to the side port, and fluid (or air) will be able to travel between the patient and the syringe.

 So, when aspirating back from the patient, make sure that the extension set is unclamped, and the valve should be turned to the right.
 This enables you to draw fluid or air from the patient and into the syringe.